elmcrest/vanilla_web_dart2.0/readme.md

 1. clone repository
 2. cd into it
 3. pub get
-4a. pub run build_runner watch -o js
+4. pub run build_runner watch -o js
-4b. python3 -m http.server (new terminal window/tab)
+5. python3 -m http.server (in new terminal window/tab)
-5a. open `http://localhost:8000/js/web/some_static/index.html` and see 404 errors
+6. open `http://localhost:8000/js/web/some_static/index.html` in a browser and see 404 errors in the console
-5b. uncomment href tag in index.html to make example work, not really a solution to me...
+7. uncomment href tag in index.html to make example work, not really a solution to me...